 An overview of available continuous distributions:

-The distribution framework provides the means to compute probability density function (PDF) probabilities and cumulative distribution function (CDF) probabilities for common probability distributions.
-Along with the direct computation of PDF and CDF probabilities, the framework also allows for the computation of inverse PDF and inverse CDF values.
+The distribution framework provides the means to compute probability density functions (density(·)), probability mass functions (probability(·)) and distribution functions (cumulativeProbability(·)) for both discrete (integer-valued) and continuous probability distributions.
+The framework also allows for the computation of inverse cumulative probabilities and sampling from distributions.

-Since there are numerous distributions and Commons-Math only directly supports a handful, it may be necessary to extend the distribution framework to satisfy individual needs.
-It is recommended that the RealDistribution, IntegerDistribution and MultivariateRealDistribution interfaces serve as base types for any extension.
-These serve as the basis for all the distributions directly supported by Commons-Math and using those interfaces for implementation purposes will ensure any extension is compatible with the remainder of Commons-Math.
-To aid in implementing a distribution extension, the AbstractRealDistribution, AbstractIntegerDistribution and AbstractMultivariateRealDistribution provide implementation building blocks and offer basic distribution functionality.
+User-defined distributions can be implemented using RealDistribution, IntegerDistribution and MultivariateRealDistribution interfaces serve as base types.
+These serve as the basis for all the distributions directly supported by Apache Commons Math.
+To aid in implementing distributions, the AbstractRealDistribution, AbstractIntegerDistribution and AbstractMultivariateRealDistribution provide implementation building blocks and offer basic distribution functionality.
 By extending these abstract classes directly, much of the repetitive distribution implementation is already developed and should save time and effort in developing user-defined distributions.